After SpiceJet, Vistara's Bangkok-Delhi flight reports malfunction | Headlines

 After SpiceJet, Vistara's Bangkok-Delhi flight reports malfunction

-A Delhi-bound Vistara flight from Bangkok landed at the Indira Gandhi International Airport on Tuesday on a single-engine following an 'electrical malfunction.'
+A Delhi-bound Vistara flight from Bangkok reported shutting off an engine after landing at the Indira Gandhi International Airport on Tuesday following an 'electrical malfunction.'

 - Country: